 by Get Bear Smart Society

 This book will make you smarter than the average bear!
 This is a wonderfully illustrated colouring and activity book about bears around the world, bear necessities, the life of a bear, crosswords and much more.
-A fantastic book for teachers, produced by the Get Bear Smart Society.
+A fantastic book for teachers, originally produced by the Get Bear Smart Society.
+Since the booklet is out of print, we can only provide teachers with .pdf’s of the pages to print for their students.

 Living with Bears Handbook